muppet9010/Factorio-Railway-Tunnel/README.md

 - The train signal reservation for leaving a tunnel may be sub optimal and so it's advised to have some track and a signal block for the train to emerge in to.
 The train may also pull up to a blocking signal slowly when leaving a tunnel.
 - Trains using a tunnel will never be exactly aligned for the entering and leaving parts, but will be very close.
 This is a technical limitation of how the mod syncs train speeds each tick and isn't a bug.
 - If a train is using a tunnel and some track in its path is removed, it will try and repath like normal Factorio (forwards/backwards) from the tunnel.
 If it can't path it will pull to the front of the tunnel so it can be accessed by the player easier.
+- The tunnel parts can only be validly placed on the rail grid, however it isn't possible to snap these like regular rail track.
+So if the tunnel part is misplaced the nearby rail grid locations will be highlighted; A green square for buildable locations and a red square for blocked locations, based on ghost type placement.
+- Manually driven trains that enter a tunnel will go through on automatic for the tunnel journey, with control returned to the player when they emerge from the tunnel.

 Debug Release